Skip to main content

 • The applicant undertakes to carry out the project and may not transfer it or delegate its authority to a third party;

-• Any modification to the project must first be approved by the City;
+• Any modification to the project must be approved in advance by the City;

-• Financial assistance is granted solely for the purposes of the project;
+• Financial assistance must be used solely for the purposes of the project;

-• If applicable, the applicant must identify the City of Brossard as a success partner in all communications related to the project;
+• If applicable, the applicant must identify the Ville de Brossard as a success partner in all communications related to the project;

 • The applicant must submit the final project report, including the financial statement, within 30 days of completion of the work.